bonnieappleton/Rails-Currency-Converter/README.md

 ## Installation

-All commands run from the currencyConverter directory
+All commands run from the currencyConverter directory unless specified

 Install Rails:
 `gem install rails`

 Set up the database:
-From the currencyConverter directory run
 `rails db:migrate`
+From `/lib/tasks` run `rake import:full_xml` to populate the database

 Start up a local server:
-From the currencyConverter directory run
 `rails server`

 View the application: